As the snow melts you want to get out and frolic on the trails! But PLEASE WAIT!

 When Can I Use the Trails?

 It takes a while for the trails to dry out enough to use without damaging them.
 We will let you know when they are ready.
-Signs will be posted at Birch Hill and we will post updates via the listserv and Facebook.
+Signs will be posted at Birch Hill and we will post updates via the club email and Facebook.